ChuanYuDev/computer_systems_a_programmer_perspective/labs/proxy_lab/proxy_lab.md

     - Prematurely close, `read` turn -1 with `errno` set to `ECONNRESET`
         - Proxy should not terminate due to this error

+    - `static` function must be written front? because no header

 ### Part II: dealing with multiple concurrent requests